TP Information Security Policy

 Personal routers and other devices must have the latest updates installed.

-Personal devices must meet the company's minimum device requirements in order to be used.
+Personal devices must meet the third-party’s minimum device requirements in order to be used.

-Personal devices that access company systems are required to have mobile device management software installed.
+Personal devices that access the third-party’s systems are required to have mobile device management software installed.

 Information Access Control

-Access Approval – Companies that collect information on behalf of Medcor must adopt an access request and owner approval process.
-Employees must not attempt to access sensitive information unless there is a need to know.
-When employees change job duties, including termination, transfer, promotion and leave of absence, the company must make changes accordingly.
+Access Approval – Third-parties that collect information on behalf of Medcor must adopt an access request and owner approval process.
+When employees change job duties, including termination, transfer, promotion and leave of absence, the third-party must make changes accordingly.
 The privileges granted to all employees must be periodically reviewed by the information owners and custodians to ensure that only those with a current need to know presently have access.
 Employees that do not perform administrative functions must have their access restricted (ex. removal of local admin permissions) on their computers.

 Role-Based Access – Employees with access to Medcor information or Medcor information collected on behalf of Medcor must have role-based privileges enabled to limit access based on role.

-User Access Review – Employees with access to Medcor information or Medcor information collected on behalf of Medcor must have their accounts reviewed at minimum on an annual basis to ensure access is required and is appropriate.
+User Access Review – Employees with access to Medcor information or Medcor information collected on behalf of Medcor must have their accounts reviewed at minimum on a quarterly basis to ensure access is required and is appropriate.

 User Authentication – All production information system user IDs must have a linked password or a stronger mechanism such as a dynamic password token, to ensure that only the authorized user is able to utilize the user ID.
 Users are responsible for all activity that takes place with their user ID and password or other authentication mechanism.

-Password Requirements – All companies must have a password policy that includes the following:
+Password Requirements – All third-parties must have a password policy that includes the following:

 Minimum of 12 characters in length.